-- 16. This Plan does not apply to any CLAIM against any COVERED PARTY for: - a.
-Bodily injury, sickness, disease, or death of any person; - b.
-Injury to, loss of, or destruction of any real, personal, or intangible property or loss of use thereof; or - c.
+16. General Tortious Conduct Exclusions.
+This Plan does not apply to any CLAIM against any COVERED PARTY for:

+a.
+Bodily injury, sickness, disease, or death of any person;

+b.
+Injury to, loss of, loss of use of, or destruction of any real, personal, or intangible property; or c.
 Mental anguish or emotional distress in connection with any CLAIM described under Subsections a or b.